vmware-tanzu-labs/educates-training-platform/docs/getting-started/installing-operator.md

 For the custom domain you are using, DNS must have been configured with a wildcard domain to forward all requests for sub domains of the custom domain, to the ingress router of the Kubernetes cluster.

+It is recommended that you avoid using a ``.dev`` domain name as such domain names have a requirement to always use HTTPS and you cannot use HTTP.
+Although you can provide a certificate for secure connections under the domain name for use by Educates, this doesn't extend to what a workshop may do.
+By using a ``.dev`` domain name, if workshop instructions have you creating ingresses in Kubernetes using HTTP only, they will not work.

 If you are running Kubernetes on your local machine using a system like ``minikube`` and you don't have a custom domain name which maps to the IP for the cluster, you can use a ``nip.io`` address.

 For example, if ``minikube ip`` returned ``192.168.64.1``, you could use: